 Measure D’s passage would not stop planning for the rail trail or passenger rail, according to the legal opinion of the County Counsel Jason Heath and Regional Transportation Commission attorney Steven Mattas.
 Decisions on planning for the rail trail and passenger rail will be made by a majority vote of members of the Regional Transportation Commission, Heath and Mattas said.

 The No on D campaign raised $331,476 including its estimates of nonmonetary contributions from January 2021 to May 21, 2022, according to campaign filings.
 The Yes on D campaign raised $462,724 including its estimates of nonmonetary contributions during the same period.
 (Stephen Baxter — Santa Cruz Local file)

-Regardless of whether Measure D passes, staff of the Santa Cruz County Regional Transportation Commission, as well as planners from the County of Santa Cruz plan to continue work on two versions of a rail trail from Santa Cruz to Aptos.
+Regardless of whether Measure D passed, staff of the Santa Cruz County Regional Transportation Commission, as well as planners from the County of Santa Cruz planned to continue work on two versions of a rail trail from Santa Cruz to Aptos.

 - An “ultimate” plan would build a paved bike and walk path parallel to the railroad tracks and leave the tracks intact for future passenger rail service.

 - An optional “interim” plan would remove the tracks and build a paved bike and walk path on top of where the rails now stand.
 The plan is to eventually remove the path and build the “ultimate” path parallel to the tracks to make way for passenger rail.
 Building the trail twice with the interim plan is more expensive, everyone involved said.
 Many rail supporters believe the “interim” plan will make it difficult or impossible to create a passenger rail system because of costs, legal reasons, political will and other factors.